Windows Update Error 0x80070002: Safe Fixes

 - Low storage

-- Damaged update cache
+- Damaged or mismatched update files

 - Date/time mismatch